fermaigh/FaceRecognition/README.md

 # FaceRecognition

-This is a demo for Google Face Recognition
+This is a demo code for Face Detection